-Business writing course
+Business writing training

 We might not all see ourselves as ‘business writers’ but this business writing course is relevant for EVERYONE who writes in a work environment.
 Whether it be emails, reports, policies or instructions; any form of writing at work is regarded as business writing.
 And writing for business needs to be approached with a lot more care than what we may write for our personal purposes.

 Participants at all levels within the organisation who attend this professional writing training course will learn strategies to write clearly and professionally.

 - Full day course.
 Half-day option available.

 - Run at your offices or in a virtual classroom

 Training goals are to: